The Mall in Columbia: History

 Architect Frank Gehry designed The Rouse Company Columbia exhibit building, and was initially selected to design the neighboring mall centerpiece.
 Gehry was later rejected by Rouse for lack of experience, and the firm of Cope, Linder, & Walmsley was contracted for the project.

-The Mall opened in 1971 with two major anchor stores: Hochschild Kohn's (which was replaced by Hecht's in the mid-1970s) and Woodward & Lothrop (a.k.a.
+The Mall opened on August 2, 1971 with two major anchor stores: Hochschild Kohn's (which was replaced by Hecht's in the mid-1970s) and Woodward & Lothrop (a.k.a.
 Woodies, which closed in late 1995 and was replaced by JCPenney in July 1996), as well as a McCrory's and Lerner's, which were minor anchors.
 Howard Research and Development was probed shortly after opening for purchasing bulk energy contracts on electricity while charging market rates to tenants.

-Of the original 102 stores, those still in operation at the mall as of January 2020 include: Edward Arthur Jeweler and GNC.
+Of the original 102 stores, the only one still in operation at the mall as of July 2024 is GNC.

 The Mall has undergone several major expansions since its opening, with the Sears wing opening in 1981, along with an expansion of approximately 370000 sqft and about 55 specialty stores.

 In 1997, the Hecht's store (now Macy's) added a third level.
 The Lord & Taylor wing opened in November 1998 (along with two new parking garages); the Nordstrom wing opened in September 1999.
 Also at this time, 20 to 30 stores opened in a new 60000 sqft wing near Hecht's.
 The interior was renovated by replacing the floors, lighting, skylights and air conditioning units by the end of 1998.